makersacademy/takeaway-challenge/README.md

 The second step was to create a domain model using the objects and messages that I had found.

 Please see [draw.io](https://app.diagrams.net/) to view the domain model file [Domain Model - Takeaway](https://github.com/TTurvey/takeaway-challenge/domain_model_takeaway)

+## How to use the code in irb
+The menu class is responsible for creating and saving a menu.

+    require './docs/takeaway_menu'
+    menu = Menu.new
+    menu.load
+    menu.add("burger", 10)
+    menu.add("chips", 5)
+    menu.save
+    menu.print

+The order class can then load the pre-saved menu and complete an order.

+    require './docs/takeaway_menu'
+    order = Order.new
+    order.menu
+    order.add("burger")
+    order.add("chips")
+    order.pending
+    order.delete("burger")
+    order.total_price
+    order.complete